d-flintosh/sports-api-troller/README.md

 There is a scheduled Cloud Task in GCP that runs every morning at 9am Central time.

+*BY PUSHING TO MASTER YOU WILL TRIGGER A CLOUD BUILD DEPLOYMENT*

 *High Level Walk through*
 * That will execute `entrypoint` in `main.py`.
 * Each of MLB, NBA, and WNBA are run sequentially.